doppelganger113/springboot-rabbitmq-simplified/README.md

 First configuration is required to avoid circular dependency, you can place the RabbitClient wherever you like as long as it is not the next beans configuration class.

+`RabbitClient` is a simple wrapper for the RabbitTemplate and does a simple conversion of an object to raw json.
 ```java
 @Configuration
 public class Config {